Media Production Studio: Library West Room 119

 What is the Library Media Production Studio?

 It is a space dedicated to creating high quality audio and visual content.
-Professional quality recording equipment, including microphones, an audio mixing and recording station, HD broadcast camera, LED lighting, green screen, and a video capture and editing station are available for all FGCU students, staff and faculty to use.
+Professional quality recording equipment, including microphones, an audio mixing and recording station, HD broadcast camera, LED lighting, green screen, and a video capture and editing station are available for FGCU students, staff and faculty to use.
 The Media Production Studio is also where FGCU’s student media groups, Eagle Radio and Eagle News TV, make their studio recordings.

 In order to use the Media Production Studio, you need to attend a 30-minute orientation.
 Once you complete the orientation, you will be able to reserve the room for future use using the reservation system linked on this page.
 To make an appointment for an orientation use this form: